ericrkuo/paiku/README.md

-# CPSC 312 Project

-Project Template for CPSC 312 Projects.
-Use this for both your proposal and final project submission.

-(Since you are submitting a link to a specific commit, we will be able to tell the difference.)

-The template to edit begins below.
-You can delete this header section once you've begun.

-We will post some additional material to include when you reach the final project stage.

 # Insert My Excellent Project Title Here

 This will be replaced with a very brief (one paragraph, 2-3 sentences) overview of the project.